arifkyi/Wireshark-HTTP-Diameter-Turn-Around-Time-Measurement/README.md

+ <b> The function is</b> :
+to create distribution measurement Turn Around Time Statistic for the response time/Turn Around Time of Diameter, Http or other protocol that have Response time or 'Since' parameter in Tcpdump.
+So the user able to determine in which quartile (Q95,Q90 etc) their response time has resided.

  <b> Dependency :</b>
  - perl environment version 18 onwards (if work on lesser version it's okay but me the dev build with 18 onwards)
  - tshark  (please note some deprecated tshark version still use -R instead of -Y)